 “I am inspired by fashion and the glamourous, yet natural, beauty of the 50′s.
-I look for the love, the laughter, the smiles, the tears… the moment.
-I want to capture the beauty in everyone.”
+I look for the love, the laughter, the smiles, the tears… the moment.”

 My approach is to document wedding days as they unfold naturally throughout the day with minimum posing or group photos thereby capturing the true spirit of the wedding day.
 My wedding photography style is primarily documentary photography blended with editorial photography for your bride and groom portraits.

 Documentary wedding photography (also known as reportage and photojournalism) means there is no posing involved.
 Documentary wedding photography is not simply taking snapshots, it’s about looking for and anticipating reactions, emotions and telling a story so that when someone looks at the image they feel as though there were there (or wished they were there!).
 These are the moments that cannot be repeated.
 A documentary wedding photographer is looking for the best available light, the composition and being ready to capture the moment on record.

 One of the most common things I hear when couples come to see me is that they attended a friend’s wedding and didn’t like the fact that they were hanging around waiting for group photos.
 I appreciate some group photos are required and I ask that you provide me with a list of “essential” group photos that you want on the day, however, I do ask that you keep this to a maximum of 6 different group photos.
 If you factor in 5 minutes for each group photo this will give you some idea on the amount of time it can sometimes take to get people together.